Hallett Peak Rock Climbing

 |Shared By:||Charles Vernon on Dec 31, 2000|

-Descent: from any route, the easiest descent requires hiking up the talus on top of the wall (but well shy of the hidden summit) until one reaches a steep, loose gully which bears NW.
-Head down it, bearing up and to your left 2/3 of the way down to avoid getting cliffed.
+The other descent is much looser, but is the best, or certainly the quickest choice for any route on the third buttress.
+From the top of the third buttress, descend to an obvious notch (marked by a cairn), and follow a steep, loose gully which bears NW.
+Head down it, taking the left fork 2/3 of the way down to avoid getting cliffed.
 Then walk back to the base of your route.
-It is potentially a very dangerous descent if others are in the gully.
+The loose rock is mostly just an annoyance but could be dangerous if others are in the gully above you.

 Within this subarea, you will find only the rock routes.